GoogleCloudPlatform/knfsd-cache-utils/docs/faq.md

 # FAQ

+## Every file shows an I/O error in ls, or when trying to read/write

+This could have one of two causes:

+* The filehandle is too large to be re-exported.
+* The directory is a nested mount (aka crossmnt).

+If this happens for every file it is likely an issue with the filehandle.
+See "filehandle limits" in [known issues](known-issues.md).

+If this only happens on some directories then it's likely an issue with nested mounts.
+See "Nested mounts (aka crossmnt)" in [known issues](known-issues.md).

+## Some directories are empty

+Check if the directory is a nested mount on the source server (some NFS servers might refer to this by another name such as junction).

+See "Nested mounts (aka crossmnt)" in [known issues](known-issues.md).

 ## What if the source server's IP address changes

 NFS resolves the IP address from the DNS or host name when the remote is mounted.